By the numbers

 What does that mean for you?

-For hunting or birding, it’s generally recommended to choose binoculars with a magnification power of 8-12x.
+For hunting or birding, it’s generally recommended to choose a magnification power of 8-12x for an all-purpose binocular.
 This range provides a good balance between magnification and field of view.
 Higher magnification binoculars can be harder to hold steady and will have a narrower field of view, making it harder to find moving targets, but do give you the opportunity to see more detail.
 Conversely, lower magnifications are easier to handhold, have a larger field of view, however don’t offer as much magnification.

 Because objective size and magnification are directly related, exit pupil is another thing to consider when choosing an optic.
 Exit pupil refers to the size of the beam of light that exits the optics and enters your eyes and has a direct correlation with brightness and clarity of the image.
 It is calculated by dividing the objective lens diameter by the magnification power (e.g., for a 10x50 binocular; 50mm/10mm = 5mm).
 It’s recommended to choose binoculars with an exit pupil around 5mm or larger.
 This provides a good balance between brightness and magnification and can improve your optic’s low-light capabilities, extending your glass use into the dawn and dusk hours.
 So, if you decide to go with a higher magnification optic, understand that you’ll benefit from an optic with a larger objective.